Suffering! We owe to it all that is good in us, all that gives value to life we owe to it pity, we owe to it courage, we owe to it all the virtues.

 Meaning

-The message behind “Suffering!
-We owe to it all that is good in us, all that gives value to life we owe to it pity, we owe to it courage, we owe to it all the virtues.” revolves around courage.
-It suggests that courage appears in moments of uncertainty, making it relatable to many people's experiences.
+In the quote “Suffering!
+We owe to it all that is good in us, all that gives value to life we owe to it pity, we owe to it courage, we owe to it all the virtues.,” the emphasis is on courage.
+It highlights the thought that courage appears in moments of uncertainty while implying that small acts of bravery matter.

 Theme